|

 Famine fungus: One man, a Church of Ireland Minister, the Reverend M. J. Berkley, correctly diagnosed the mould on the plants as a vampire fungus.
 Forty years later it was identified as Phytophthora infestans.
 (See Thomas Keneally, The Great Shame: A Story of the Irish in the Old World and the New, London: Chatto & Windus 1998, p.107.)

-Murtagh Griffin was the intermediate land-agent who drew from Aogán ORahilly the malefaction of his most Rabelaisian verses: For ever, O rude stone, bind down with zeal/The wandering rake by whom the country has been woefully despoiled …]; cited in Benedict Kiely, Land Without Stars; Aodhagan ORahilly, in A Raid into Dark Corners and Other Essays (Cork UP 1999), pp.8-30, p.14.
+Murtagh Griffin was the middle-man (land-agent) who drew from Aogán ORahilly the malefaction of his most Rabelaisian verses: For ever, O rude stone, bind down with zeal / The wandering rake by whom the country has been woefully despoiled ...], quoted in Benedict Kiely, Land Without Stars; Aodhagan ORahilly, in A Raid into Dark Corners and Other Essays (Cork UP 1999), pp.8-30, p.14.

 Autograph letters: Catalogue of valuable printed books, autograph letters [of Walt Whitman] including the library of the late Bram Stoker, Esq. … &c.
 (London: Dryden Press [for] Sotheby, Wilkinson & Hodge 1913).

-Notebooks: The original notes of Dracula (8 March 1890-17 March 1896, collected and mounted by Stokers lit. executor before sale at Sothebys, 7 July 1913; bought by a Mr Drake for item 182; subsequently purchased from Philadelphia dealer by Rosenbach Museum and Library on 25 Feb.
+Notebooks: The original notes of Dracula (8 March 1890-17 March 1896, collected and mounted by Stokers literary executor before sale on behalf of Florence (Balcolme) Stoker at Sothebys, 7 July 1913; bought by a Mr Drake as item 182 [out of 317]; subsequently purchased from a Philadelphia dealer by the Rosenbach Museum and Library in Philadelphia on 25 Feb.
 1970.
 (See Barbara Belford, Bram Stoker, 1996, p.261, ftn.)
+Further: the collection includes a 9-page diary plotting the events of Dracula.

-Urn burial, &c.: Stoker was cremated at Golders Green and his ashes placed in an urn in the East Columbarium there; his wife Florences ashes were scattered on her instructions in the Garden of Rest in front of the Ernest George Columbarium; Abraham Stoker, Snr., was bur. in the English Cemetery, Naples; Charlotte Stoker, mother of the writer, lies in St. Michans, Church, Dublin.
-See Ray Bateson, The End: An Illustrated Guide to the Graves of Irish Writers, Kilcock: Meath: Irish Graves Assoc.
+Urn burial, &c.: Stoker was cremated at Golders Green and his ashes placed in an urn in the East Columbarium there; his wife Florences ashes were scattered on her instructions in the Garden of Rest in front of the Ernest George Columbarium; Abraham Stoker, Snr., was bur. in the English Cemetery, Naples; See Ray Bateson, The End: An Illustrated Guide to the Graves of Irish Writers, Kilcock: Meath: Irish Graves Assoc.
 2004).

 [ top ]